jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 ### We Don't Got This
-- With the rest of the parties support Virra and her superior climbing ability grabs a stone and heads across the floor.
+- Trying not to get [Home Alone'd](https://www.youtube.com/watch?v=izXfM45jcNM) and with the rest of the parties support Virra and her superior climbing ability grabs a stone and heads across the floor.
 - Sorta suddenly, the floor drops beneath her!
 Since she's holding a stone in she is at disadvantage for an acrobatics check but makes it to safety on the wall.
 - Then some choice words happen, _"Qawasha WTF?!
 How much do you weigh?
 Get to Pan!"_
 - Qawasha and Weed under orders goes over to Pan successfully but unfortunately they ain't so light.